hamkasu/mp-dashboard/replit.md

 ### Railway Deployment

 When deploying to Railway or other cloud platforms, the application automatically seeds the database on first startup if `DATABASE_URL` is configured.

+**✅ Automatic Fix for Stale Data**: The application now automatically detects Hansard records with `null` or `undefined` `absentMpIds` (stale data from before attendance tracking was added) and reseeds them with correct attendance data.
+Note: Empty arrays `[]` are preserved as they represent valid sessions with perfect attendance.
+Simply trigger a redeploy or restart your Railway application, and the seeding will fix itself.

-However, if attendance data is not showing up properly, follow these steps:
+However, if attendance data is still not showing up properly, follow these manual troubleshooting steps:

 #### Verifying Database State